- 1st Mar 2024

 In evaluating sentiment analysis models, we often rely on several key metrics:

-- Precision: It reveals the proportion of correctly predicted positive sentiments among all the predictions made for positive sentiments.
+- Precision: It indicates the percentage of accuracy of correct prediction of positive sentiments including all the predictions of positive sentiments.

-- Recall: This metric demonstrates the fraction of correctly predicted positive sentiments among all the positive sentiments that actually exist.
+- Recall: This measure shows the percentage of accurately identified positive sentiments out of all grammatically positive sentiments that exist.

 3. Cross-Validation: